Flip phones — the compact handsets that ruled the mobile world in the pre-iPhone days — are having a moment.

 For some people who need to stay a little bit connected, then, a flip phone is the next best thing to going completely off the grid.
 You've still got the phone for any incoming or outgoing calls, and cellular connectivity keeps you apprised of any text messages.
 But other types of apps — particularly the social media kind — aren't available, allowing you to stop doom-scrolling cold turkey.

 That's particularly appealing to younger phone users, according to Kates.
 "They’re now discovering that it is possible to 'switch off,' and they really like it," she added.

 How big is the demand?

-Don't confuse flip phone sightins with a full-blown revival, though.
-Nabila Popal, research director with IDC, tells me that feature phones like flip phones make up a small percent of the market for mobile phones in the U.S.
+Don't confuse flip phone sightings with a full-blown revival, though.
+Nabila Popal, research director with IDC, tells me that feature phones like flip phones make up a small percentage of the market for mobile phones in the U.S.

 "Since 2018, they have been less than 5% of the total phone market," Popal said.
 "In 2021, only 5 million feature phones were shipped to the US versus 153 million smartphones, and we expect a similar number of [feature phones] for 2022."

 The percentage of feature phones increases when you consider the worldwide phone market, as you take less connected parts of the globe into account.
 But even there, falling smartphone prices have eaten into the market share of flip phones, which made up 60% of the global market a decade ago, but account for just 17% of mobile handsets these days.

 In other words, you may see some people turning to flip phones as a way to cut down screen time.
 But the smartphone isn't going anywhere.
 "Feature phones in all form factors are still a declining category overall," Greengart said.

 Should you consider a flip phone?

 Still, maybe you're mulling over a flip phone purchase as way to spend less time staring and scrolling at your phone.
 If so, shopping for a flip phone isn't all that different from trying to track down the best smartphone for your needs.